Wolfram Weimer

-Wolfram Robert Wilhelm Weimer (born 11 November 1964) is a German publisher and journalist.
+Wolfram Robert Wilhelm Weimer (born 11 November 1964) is a German politician and journalist.
 He was editor-in-chief of Die Welt and Berliner Morgenpost, Focus, and the magazine Cicero, which he founded.
 In 2012, he and his wife, journalist and publisher Christiane Goetz-Weimer, founded the Weimer Media Group, which publishes titles such as Business Punk, Pardon, The European and WirtschaftsKurier.
 Since May 2025, Weimer is the Federal Government Commissioner for Culture and the Media in the government of Chancellor Friedrich Merz, as successor to Claudia Roth.

 Early life and education

-Wolfram Weimer's father, Alois Weimer, was a German and religion teacher in Portugal, where his son Wolfram attended the German School in Porto.
-In 1983, he graduated from the Grimmelshausen Gymnasium in Gelnhausen with the best possible grade average as the best high school graduate in the state of Hesse in this year.
+Wolfram Weimer was born in 1964 in Gelnhausen, to Alois Weimer.
+His father was a German and religion teacher in Portugal.
+Wolfram Weiner attended the German School in Porto.
+In 1983, he graduated from the Grimmelshausen Gymnasium in Gelnhausen with the highest grade average.
+During his school days, Weimer founded the student newspaper Schwarzer Elch, wrote for the Gelnhäuser Tageblatt from 1980 and for the Main-Kinzig-Nachrichten from 1981.

 From 1983 to 1984, he completed his military service in the German Armed Forces.
+In 1986, Weimer published a poetry collection titled Kopfpilz (Head Fungus).

 Weimer studied history, German language and literature, political science, and economics.
-In 1986, he received a scholarship from the American University in Washington, D.C., as well as a scholarship from the Konrad Adenauer Foundation, and in 1989, he earned a Master of Arts degree from the Goethe University in Frankfurt am Main.
+In 1986, he received a scholarship from the American University in Washington, D.C., as well as a scholarship from the Konrad Adenauer Foundation.
+In 1989, he earned a Master of Arts degree from the Goethe University in Frankfurt am Main.

 A year of research in Washington resulted in a dissertation (Magna cum laude) published under the title Die Kontroverse um die Bank of North America 1783–1787 (The Controversy over the Bank of North America, 1783–1787).
 In 1998, Weimer received a research fellowship from the John F. Kennedy Institute for North American Studies in Berlin.